awsdocs/aws-secrets-manager-docs/doc_source/reference_iam-permissions.md

 Each context key can be compared using a condition operator to a value that you specify\.
 The context keys that can be used depend on the action selected\.
 See the "Context keys" column in the [Actions](#iam-actions) section at the beginning of this topic\.

-For example, you could choose to allow someone to retrieve *only* the `AWSCURRENT` version of a secret value by using a `Condition` element similar to the following:
+For example, you could choose to allow someone to retrieve *only* the `AWSCURRENT` version a secret value by using a `Condition` element similar to the following:

 ```
     "Condition": {"ForAnyValue:StringEquals" : {"secretsmanager:VersionStage" : "AWSCURRENT"}}